IngvarVG76/GooseTrack-with-backend-3.0/README.md

   <img src="./src/images/Description/Desk/Desk_ThirdDescription-min.png" alt="Discover Our Calendar Day View">
 </p>
 <p align="center">
-   GooseTracks stands as the ultimate all-in-one productivity solution, meticulously crafted to streamline and simplify your daily life.
-Bid farewell to scattered to-do lists, and welcome a seamlessly productive journey with GooseTracks.
+   GooseTrack stands as the ultimate all-in-one productivity solution, meticulously crafted to streamline and simplify your daily life.
+Bid farewell to scattered to-do lists, and welcome a seamlessly productive journey with GooseTrack.
 It enables you to efficiently manage tasks, events, and deadlines from a single unified platform, ensuring that you stay organized and consistently on top of all your commitments.
 </p>

 <h2 align="center">Sidebar</h2>